 Rule 2 Medical or Social: Children for whom it can be demonstrated that they have a particular medical or social need to go to the school.
-A panel of officers will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
+A panel of officers from Hertfordshire County Council will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
 The evidence must relate specifically to the school applied for under Rule 2 and must clearly demonstrate why it is the only school that can meet the child's needs.